gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 *****************************

-This appendix contains information relating to the implementation of run-time libraries on various platforms and also covers topics related to the GNAT implementation on Windows and Mac OS.
+This appendix contains information relating to the implementation of run-time libraries on various platforms and also covers topics related to the GNAT implementation on specific Operating Systems.

 .. _`Run_Time_Libraries`: